Selecting a VHF Antenna

 VHF antennas are made of stainless steel or fiberglass.
-For masthead mounting, short stainless “whip” antennas create less windage and provide the appropriate wide radiation pattern required by a heeling sailboat.
+For masthead mounting, short 3dB stainless steel “whip” antennas create less windage and provide the appropriate wide radiation pattern required by a heeling sailboat.
 Small powerboats may also use stainless whip antennas because they are rugged.
 Fiberglass tube antennas vary in quality.
 For maximum durability, we recommend Shakespeare Mariner Series and Galaxy antennas, which are coated with smooth polyurethane and will last five to ten years.
 They use stainless steel ferrules for durability and brass and copper elements for maximum efficiency.
 Less expensive antennas use nylon ferrules, which is not as strong as the chromed-brass or stainless steel found on quality antennas.

 To maximize the range of your VHF, there are a few rules that you should know:

 Marine VHF radios for recreational boats are limited to 25 watts of output so, unlike Single Sideband or Ham radios, you cannot boost your range with a more powerful transmitter.

 VHF radios operate on a line-of-sight principle between stations, meaning that the signals do not bend around obstructions or over the horizon.
 Well, maybe they do a little, but think of them as traveling about as straight as a beam of light.

 Antenna height, more than any other factor, determines how far you can transmit.
 An antenna mounted up high can “see” farther over the horizon.

 Antenna gain is important.
 If several otherwise equal radios try to contact a single receiving radio, the higher gain antenna is the one the receiving radio will be more likely to hear.